 As for these delicious little treats I’m confident everybody on your Valentine list would enjoy these tasty, simple Chocolate Raspberry Thumbprint Cookies.

 It takes a little practice to make the heart-shaped indentation just the way you want it but after a few tries you’ll have it all figured out.
 If you’re not sure how they’ll look once baked, put a small batch of cookies in the oven before forming the remaining dough.
 Finally, one important tip – don’t go too deep when creating the indentations as that will cause the cookies to spread too far and not retain their shape.
 I used my pinky finger and pressed about halfway down.
-That seemed to work great!
+That seems to work great!

 - 1 cup unsalted butter, room temperature

 - 2 cups unbleached all-purpose flour, level cups - not overflowing or the cookies will be dry